rogerbaiges/simplex-optimization-algorithm/README.md

 # Simplex Algorithm Implementation in Python

-This repository contains a Python implementation of the Simplex algorithm, designed to solve linear optimization problems efficiently.
+This repository contains a Python implementation of the primal Simplex algorithm, designed to solve linear optimization problems efficiently.
 The implementation leverages Python and the numpy library, aiming to provide a practical solution for optimizing linear objective functions under linear constraints.
 The project is structured to offer both a learning resource for those new to the Simplex algorithm and a functional tool for solving optimization challenges.

 ## Project Overview